CONABIO/conabio-geonode/deployment_using_spcgeonode/README.md

 4) **Update styles of layers**

-See [styles](../styles) and modify style used directly in geoserver.
+See [styles](../styles) and modify style directly in geoserver.
 Once modified or registered the style inside geoserver click **refresh attributes and statistics** for the layer in geonode.
+If persists not showing the right thumbnail for the changed style wait some minutes or increase `proxy_read_timeout` parameter in `nginx.conf`.